napari-threedee/napari-threedee/docs/dev_guides/manipulators.md

 ## Notes on performance

 In general, writing data to the GPU is slow compared to drawing the scene.
-Thus, it is recommended that for best performance, one should move the manipulator in the scene by modifying the transformation rather than modifying the manipulator definitions (i.e., `_initial_translator_normals` and `_rotator_translator_normals`)
+Thus, it is recommended that for best performance, one should move the manipulator in the scene by modifying the origin and transformation rather than modifying the manipulator definitions.